-- (a) The chair of a general meeting may determine that any question to be submitted to the meeting be determined by a poll without first submitting the question to the meeting to be decided by a show of hands. - (b) Unless the chair of a general meeting makes the determination referred to in rule 35(a), each question submitted to the meeting is to be decided in the first instance by a show of hands. - (c) Unless a poll is demanded, a declaration by the chair of a general meeting following a vote on a show of hands at the meeting that a resolution has been passed or lost is conclusive, without proof of the number or proportion of the votes recorded in favour of or against the resolution. - (d) At any general meeting, a poll may be demanded by a shareholder in accordance with the Corporations Act (and not otherwise) or by the chair of the meeting.
+- (a) Subject to any rules prescribed by the Board pursuant to rule 42.
+The the chair of a general meeting may determine that any question to be submitted to the meeting be determined by a poll without first submitting the question to the meeting to be decided by a show of hands. - (b) Unless the chair of a general meeting makes the determination referred to in rule 35(a) and subject to any rules prescribed by the Board pursuant to rule 42, each question submitted to the meeting is to be decided in the first instance by a show of hands. - (c) Unless a poll is demanded, a declaration by the chair of a general meeting following a vote on a show of hands at the meeting that a resolution has been passed or lost is conclusive, without proof of the number or proportion of the votes recorded in favour of or against the resolution. - (d) At any general meeting, a poll may be demanded by a shareholder in accordance with the Corporations Act (and not otherwise) or by the chair of the meeting.
 No poll may be demanded on the election of a chair of the meeting or, unless that chair otherwise determines, the adjournment of the meeting.
 A demand for a poll may be withdrawn. - (e) The Board may, subject to law, determine that, at any meeting of shareholders or a class of shareholders, a shareholder who is entitled to attend and vote at that meeting is entitled to give their vote by Direct Vote.